Places for People

 Places for People - Saint Louis, MO

-Places For People is a mental health and addiction rehab center located at 4130 Lindell Boulevard in the 63108 zip code in Saint Louis, MO.
+Places For People is a dual diagnosis rehab center located at 4130 Lindell Boulevard in the 63108 zip code in Saint Louis, MO.
 It is operated by a private non-profit organization.
-Places For People provides buprenorphine maintenance, administers naltrexone and buprenorphine detox.
-Some of the treatment approaches used by Places For People include matrix model, counseling for substance abuse and counseling for trauma victims.
-Places For People also specializes in detox services and offers inpatient alcohol detoxification and inpatient opioid detoxification.
-Places For People provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and outpatient detox.
-It also provides residential substance abuse treatment, inpatient treatment for dual diagnosis and inpatient detoxification.
+Places For People provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Places For People include CBT, 12-step rehab and relapse prevention.
+Places For People also specializes in detox services and offers inpatient alcohol detoxification and inpatient opioid detox.
+Places For People provides outpatient services, regular outpatient treatment and IOT.
+It also provides inpatient treatment for dual diagnosis, residential substance abuse treatment and inpatient detoxification.

 Address: 4130 Lindell Boulevard, Saint Louis, MO 63108